 FirearmsArmas de Fuego

-It is estimated that 40 percent of all homes in the U.S. have some type of firearm, of which one in four is a handgun.
-Access to firearms in the home increases the risk for unintentional firearm-related death and injury among children.
-Unintentional shootings cause 20 percent of all firearm-related deaths among children ages 14 and younger.
+Many homes in the U.S. have some type of firearm.
+But having a firearm in the home boosts the risk for unintentional death and injury among children.

-An underestimation of the child's ability to gain access to a firearm in the home is a common problem.
-In addition, unlike adults, children are unable to distinguish between a real gun and toy guns, and children are not able to make good judgments about how to safely handle a gun.
+A common problem is that adults underestimate a child's ability to get to a firearm in the home.
+Kids often aren't able to tell the difference between a real gun and toy guns.
+Children also aren't able to make good judgments about how to safely handle a gun.

 Injury Statistics and Incidence Rates